reef-chain/subsquid-processor-dex/README.md

 npx squid-evm-typegen src/abi src/abi/ERC1155.json
 ```

-And replace the following code in generated abi.support.ts
+And replace the following code in generated the generated `abi.support.ts` file:

 ```js
 let result = await this._chain.client.call('eth_call', [
       {to: this.address, data},